 In an effort to support our local businesses in providing high service levels and assist workers with getting to work earlier, the gondola and chondola now open at 6:30 a.m.
 This includes both sections of the gondola- Town Hall Plaza to Mountain Village Center and Mountain Village Center to Telluride.

 The earlier start time will be evaluated through February, assessing ridership statistics to determine whether to make this earlier start time permanent.

 Celebrating 20 Years

 The most unique transportation system of its kind in North America will be going Platinum this year.
-The beloved Telluride-Mountain Village Gondola system will celebrate its 20th Anniversary December 20, 2016.
-A series of events and a festive celebration will take place during the Anniversary month in December 2016, so do stay tuned!
+The beloved Telluride-Mountain Village Gondola system celebrated its 20th anniversary December 20, 2016.

 It may not be the reason why you come here, but once you discover our preferred form of transportation – a gondola – you’ll want to retire those car keys.
 The gondola, the first and only free public transportation of its kind in the United States, officially opened December 20, 1996, and was originally built to help improve air quality while expanding the ski area.